mrhallak/mrhallak/README.md

 I am a software engineer passionate about AI, Data and the cloud.

-👯 I’m looking to collaborate on
+👯 I’m looking to collaborate on projects related to
-  * Machine learning projects
+  * Machine Learning
+  * Infrastructure as Code
-  * Python libraries
+  * DevOps

 🌱 Currently learning
   * Go